rahultagadghar/express-methods/README.md

 ## Finish Method

-### Finish method makes use of send method under the hood, finish method allows to send http response in a uniform pattern of both success and failure
+Finish method makes use of send method under the hood, finish method allows to send http response in a uniform pattern for all the APIS including success and failure response

 ```ts
 const attachFinishMethod = (req: Request, res: ExpressResponse, next) => {